Home of the Underdogs

 A fun and humorous soccer game, Empire Soccer offers nothing new to the genre dominated by Sensible Soccer, but still stands out with its cartoonish graphics, big player sprites that are much easier to see than Sensible Soccer's tiny men, and intuitive controls.

-The game only features international teams - but that's more than enough.
+The game only features international teams -- but that's more than enough.
 You get to play exhibition matches, train your team, and participate in the World Cup.
-The number of national teams you can choose from is quite high-- the game even includes lesser-known teams such as Latvia and Wales.
-Of course, you can change your formation for the game, and even select different AI's for the computer.
-Graphics in the game also deserve mention as a nice step up from Sensible Soccer Flags wave, fireworks burst, and when you score, you get a wonderful sequence of pictures of the scorer, the fans, and the keeper.
-My only gripe is the fact that passing is tough because you can't see very far up field.
+The number of national teams you can choose from is quite high -- the game even includes lesser-known teams such as Latvia and Wales.
+Of course, you can change your formation, and even select different AI's for the computer.
+Graphics also deserve mention as a nice step up from Sensible Soccer: Flags wave, fireworks burst, and when you score, you get a wonderful sequence of pictures of the scorer, the fans, and the keeper.
+My only gripe is the fact that passing is tough because you can't see very far up-field.

-In short, If you have Sensible Soccer and really like arcade-style soccer games, you will probably enjoy Empire Soccer.
-Arguably it's doesn't have the charm of Sensible Soccer or the versatility of Kick Off, but it offers good, clean soccer fun with an innovative ball control system.
+In short, If you have Sensible Soccer and really like arcade-style soccer games, you will probably enjoy Empire Soccer too.
+Arguably it doesn't quite have the same charm of Sensible Soccer or the versatility of Kick Off, but it still offers good, clean soccer fun with an innovative ball control system.
 Highly recommended!

 Reviewed by: Underdogs